 There can be few things in life that are more frightening than experiencing a panic attack.
 Characterised by a sudden, overwhelming surge of fear, panic, or anxiety, it can trigger severe physical reactions including shortness of breath, racing heartbeat, chest pains and more.
 If you suffer from regular panic attacks, Cognitive Behavioural Therapy is a proven, effective psychological treatment.
 At KlearMinds, our experienced CBT therapists for panic attacks are available for personal sessions in Central London and also for online therapy.

 It happened again.
 One minute you were trying to fall asleep, and the next thing you knew, you were sitting up straight in your bed struggling to catch your breath.
-You started to pace, opened up a window, lay down, and sat back up again, but nothing seemed to help.
+You started to pace around, opened a window, lay down and sat back up again, but nothing seemed to help.
 As your heart pounded rapidly, your anxiety grew to the point that you wondered if this was the end for you.
 About 20 minutes later, however, you were still alive and able to see the incident for what it really was: another panic attack.

-Panic attacks are very frightening when they occur, and although they are not usually physically harmful, some people report feeling like they are going to die when they are in the throes of a panic attack.
-As a result, some sufferers are afraid to leave the house out of fear that an attack might strike in public.
+Panic attacks are very frightening when they occur, and although they are not usually physically harmful, some people feel they might die when they are in the throes of an attack.

-CBT does not entail endless hours of lying on a sofa and telling a therapist about your childhood.
-Instead, it is a goal-orientated therapy that focuses on a specific problem.
-It is also an active intervention in the sense that patients are expected to practice the skills they learn outside of the therapist’s office.
+CBT is a goal-orientated therapy that focuses on a specific problem.
+The NHS has increased the provision of access to Cognitive Behavioural Therapy in primary care on account of its effectiveness to help people manage issues such as panic attacks, anxiety, depression and more.
+It is also an active intervention in the sense that patients are expected to practise the skills they learn outside of the therapist’s office.

 Your therapist will help you replace negative thought patterns with more balanced ones that are less likely to trigger panic attacks.